mdipierro/mdpcl/README.md

 # mdpcl

-mdpcl is a minimalist library that dynamically converts decorated Python code into C99, OpenCL, or JavaScript.
+mdpcl is a minimalist library that dynamically converts decorated Python functions into C99, OpenCL, or JavaScript.
+In the C99 it also has the ability to compile the functions to machine language and allow you to call the compiled one instead of the interpreted one.

 It consists of a single pure-Python file containing about 600 lines of code.
 Some of the mdpcl functionalities overlap with Cython, CLyter, and Pyjamas.